Dr Sarah Moxon

 BNurs DICHC MPH PhD

-Sarah is a research fellow in the department of infectious disease epidemiology.
+Sarah is an assistant professor in the department of infectious disease epidemiology.
 She has a degree in nursing from the University of Manchester and worked as a neonatal nurse at Great Ormond Street Hospital for Sick Children and Homerton University Hospital neonatal intensive care in London.
 Sarah began to develop her career in global health through studying a diploma in International Community Health Care and a Masters in Public Health at Liverpool School of Tropical Medicine and the University of Liverpool.
 She completed her PhD at the London School of Hygiene and Tropical Medicine in 2020.